jaekwonpark/docs/cmdlet-help/md/en-US/Get-VM.md

 ```

 ### -Name
-Displays one or more VMs that have the name contains given string
+Displays one or more VMs with the given name

 ```yaml
 Type: String